nicusX/flink-sql-local-playground/docs/manual-setup.md

 As an alternative to using the `./setup-flink-sql-playground.sh` script, you can manually set up each component of the playground by following the step-by-step instructions in this chapter.

+#### Multi-version Support

+The playground supports multiple Flink versions (v1.20.3 or v2.1.1 at the moment).

+All configurations, k8s manifests, dockerfiles etc. which are version-specific are in the folders `./flink-version/<version>/`.

 ## 1. Setup the Minikube cluster

 ### 1.1.
 Create Kubernetes Cluster